Installation

 Requirements

 .
-It is strongly recommended to have a NVIDIA GPU with at least 8GB of memory.
+It is strongly recommended to have a NVIDIA GPU with at least 8GB of memory for optimal performance with deep learning models.

 Due to dependencies issues, it is recommended to use Python 3.9